Arts Consultative Panel (ACP)

 - To provide advice and feedback on IMDA's guidelines and standards for arts entertainment.

 The current panel comprises 42 members, all of whom are volunteers serving two-year terms.
-These members are from various professions (from the arts and media fields, educationists, specialists in youths and community services, and lawyers), and are of different age groups and races.
+These members are from various professions (from the arts and media fields, educationists, and specialists in youths and community services), and are of different age groups and races.

 The ACP is chaired by Mrs Laura Hwang, Managing Director, Memories of the East.